nicoleump/ga-dsiplus/roadmap/week01/readme.md

 * Provide an introduction of what to expect from outcomes pre and post course

-* Get to know Joy and Sarah - your career coaches!
+* Get to know your career coaches!

 * Begin to create your future vision

+* Gain advice from students who have been through it before

+* Get first hand knowledge of ways to be successful at GA and network like a pro

+* Find out what alumni wished they had done while in class

 [Be sure to read our full presentation here](https://drive.google.com/open?id=0B4Db6Ll5urG2ajl4OXVuZmRXTEE)